Ernest Walton: Career in Dublin

+Walton served on a committee of Wesley College, Dublin.

-Later years and death
+Later life and death

-Although he retired from Trinity College Dublin in 1974, he retained his association with the Physics Department at Trinity up to his final illness.
-Shortly before his death he marked his lifelong devotion to Trinity by presenting his Nobel medal and citation to the college.
-Ernest Walton died in Belfast on 25 June 1995, aged 91.
-He is buried in Deansgrange Cemetery, Dublin.
+Although Walton retired from Trinity College Dublin in 1974, he retained his association with the Physics Department at Trinity up to his final illness.
+Shortly before his death, he marked his lifelong devotion to Trinity by presenting his Nobel medal and citation to the College.

+Walton died on 25 June 1995 in Belfast at the age of 91.
+He is buried in Deansgrange Cemetery, near Dublin.

-Family life
+Family

-Ernest Walton married Winifred Wilson, a Methodist minister's daughter, in 1934.
-Their four children are Alan Walton (a physicist at the University of Cambridge), Marian Woods, Philip Walton (Professor of Applied Physics, NUI Galway), and Jean Clarke.
-He served on a committee of Wesley College, Dublin.
+In 1934, Walton married Winifred Wilson, the daughter of a Methodist minister.
+They had four children: Alan Walton (a physicist at the University of Cambridge), Marian Woods, Philip Walton (Professor of Applied Physics, NUI Galway), and Jean Clarke.

 Religious views

 Raised as a Methodist, Walton has been described as someone who was strongly committed to the Christian faith.
 He gave lectures about the relationship of science and religion in several countries after he won the Nobel Prize, and he encouraged the progress of science as a way to know more about God.